zteoh/choretracker-react-starter/README.md

 end
 ```

-After it passes, merge back to master and get the lab checked-off.
+Run all three model tests by executing `rake test:units` on the command line and make sure everything is passing.
+Then merge back to master and get the lab checked-off.

 # <span class="mega-icon mega-icon-issue-opened"></span>Stop